hstptcn5/Catena/README.md

 - Talk to it with HTTP and WebSocket.
 - Use SQL directly, with parameters.
 - Keep writes serialized and reads concurrent through SQLite WAL mode.

+Long-term, Catena aims to make SQLite files instantly usable as APIs: local, self-hosted, edge-hosted, or cloud-hosted.

+## Use Cases

+Catena works best when you want a small network API in front of a real SQLite file:

+- Edge and IoT data hubs.
+- Internal tools and operational dashboards.
+- Local-first app sync nodes.
+- POS and inventory systems.
+- Lab, field, and scientific data collection.
+- Read-only public SQLite datasets.
+- Automation backends for PowerShell, Python, and Node scripts.
+- Embedded admin backend for desktop apps.
+- Lightweight analytics databases for small teams.
+- Prototype backends before you need a larger database server.

 ## Features